 Before You Plant Sunchokes, You Need to Read This Post

 Sunchokes (AKA Jerusalem artichokes) are gaining popularity for their health benefits.
-Learn how to grow sunchokes, when to harvest and how to use them – plus the big mistake that we made when we first planted them.
+I’m sharing how to grow sunchokes, when to harvest and how to use them – plus the big mistake that we made when we first planted them.

 Sunchokes are native to eastern North America.
 They are also known as Jerusalem Artichokes or Sunroots.
 They are not related to Artichokes, but they are related to sunflowers.
 The whole “Jerusalem” thing is supposedly linked to the Italian word girasola, which means sunflower.

 Sunchokes are a perennial plant that grows six to ten feet tall.
-While they do have pretty yellow flowers, they are grown for their edible roots.
-Their roots are high in inulin (more on that below), and can be used raw or cooked.
+While they do have pretty yellow flowers, most people grow them for their edible roots.
+Their roots are high in inulin, and eaten raw or cooked.

 How do you Grow Sunchokes?

-Sunchokes are grown from roots or sections of root, typically planted in spring or fall while roots are dormant.
-(Order sunchoke tubers here.)
+Grow sunchokes from roots or sections of root, planted in spring or fall while roots are dormant.
+You can grow the plants from seed, but starting with tubers is easier and faster.

 For best results, use the following planting guidelines:

-Unlike potatoes and some other root crops, sunchokes cannot be cured and stored.
-They have a thin skin and dry out easily.
-I have kept them in container in the refrigerator for a couple of weeks.
+Unlike potatoes and some other root crops, sunchokes do not store well.
+Their skin is thin and dries out easily.
+I keep them in the refrigerator for 1-2 weeks.
 They keep best in the ground, dug as needed for use.

-In northern areas, a thick layer of mulch may keep your sunchokes accessible longer, but may also encourage mice or voles to move in and have a snack.
+In northern areas, a thick layer of mulch may keep your tubers accessible longer.
+It may also encourage mice or voles to move in and have a snack, but there’s usually enough to share.

-For bigger roots, make sure your plants don’t get too crowded, and ensure they get watered regularly.
+For bigger roots, avoid crowding plants and water regularly.
 You can also cut off flower stalks to encourage root growth.
 Please don’t cut off all your sunchoke flowers!
-They flower late in the season, when flower choices are limited for pollinators.
+They flower late in the season, when pollinators have few flower choices.

 Sunchokes are edible raw or cooked, including the skins.
 They are difficult to peel and turn grey quite quickly, so a good scrubbing is a better option.